NOAA-CO-OPS/coastal-water-temperature/README.md

 ## Running the notebooks

 Python notebooks can be run in different environments.
 These notebooks were created in [Google Colab](https://colab.research.google.com/), but can also be run locally using Jupyter Notebookm VS Code, or PyCharm.
-To run locally, make sure to edit the file paths to your preferred location as the script outputs graphics.
-Comment out the code cell under Step 2 if running locally.
+Both of the notebooks create a folder for the graphic outputs in the user's working directory.

 ## Notebook description